 - Purple in Color when young, copper in color when aged

 - 20 ibu, almost no bitterness

-- Fruity-tart Saison yeast, earthy red beets and tangy raspberries
+- Fruity-tart Saison yeast, back currants, earthy red beets and tangy raspberries

 - Serving: Very cold 3-5° C, served in a snifter glass